nogibjj/jjtaa_FinalProjectDE/README.md

 ![Image 2023-12-10 at 5 45 01 PM](https://github.com/nogibjj/aad64_Pandas-Script/assets/143753050/b7eaded2-a29e-4d7f-a5bb-45db77e3dedc)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 Establishing a baseline with a test load of 90 requests per second allowed us to gauge the baseline performance of our web app under what we consider "normal" traffic conditions.
 Once this baseline was confirmed, we deliberately pushed the boundaries by subjecting our website to a simulated surge in users.
 Although we capped the testing at 3000 requests per second, partly due to cost considerations, the results were exceptional.
 Even with only 4 additional instances, our web app demonstrated resilience, effortlessly handling the increased load.
 Furthermore, our validation indicates that by scaling up the number of allowed instances, our web app could comfortably accommodate up to 10,000 requests per second.
 Impressively, our system can efficiently serve at least 500 concurrent users, consistently delivering responses in less than 1 second.
-Notably, the error rate remained impressively low, with only 4 errors recorded for every 100 requests.
+Notably, the error rate remained low, with only 4 errors recorded for every 1000 requests.

 In summary, the load testing not only confirmed the reliability of our web app under realistic conditions but also showcased its potential for seamless scalability to meet even higher demands, reinforcing our confidence in its performance capabilities.